rockhyrax0/gamemode-nightlight/README.md

 ### Finding your monitor's label

-`org.kde.ScreenBrightness` identifies displays by EDID model name, not by connector name — there's no `DP-1` to match on here.
+`org.kde.ScreenBrightness` identifies displays by EDID model name, not by connector name.
+There's no `DP-1` to match on here.
 To see what yours are called:

 ```bash
 for d in $(busctl --user get-property org.kde.ScreenBrightness \